Voilett-Roze/asus/Compiling-from-source-using-a-Debian-based-Linux-Distribution.md

     sudo apt-get --no-install-recommends install autoconf automake bash bison bzip2 diffutils file flex g++ gawk gcc-multilib gettext gperf groff-base libncurses-dev libexpat1-dev libslang2 libssl-dev libtool libxml-parser-perl make patch perl pkg-config python sed shtool tar texinfo unzip zlib1g zlib1g-dev

-(EDIT/UPDATE: When struggling with asuswrt on a Debian 7.2 i386, I was forced by make to install 2 more packages: intltool, autopoint)
+(EDIT/UPDATE: When struggling with asuswrt on a Debian 7.2 i386, I was forced by make to install 2 more packages: intltool, autopoint,)

 When prompted, enter your password for `sudo` to gain `root` access to install the packages.
 Enter 'Y' when prompted to install the packages.
 When the packages have finished installing, you will be returned back to your command line.